Onsen (Japanese hot springs)

 You will find a rope called "Shimenawa" and an offertory box where you will have to throw a coin (typically a five-yen coin).

 The manners are to bow once you get to the front of the shrine, to throw a coin into the offertory box; to move the Shimenagawa and bow twice; to clap your hands twice and bow once more.
 It could be different manners of praying regarding the sanctuary you are visiting but this manner is commonly used.

 Please make sure that taking pictures is allowed before doing; and notice that some temples required you to take off your shoes before entering.

-It also exists "Omikuji" which are random fortunes written on peaces of paper that you randomly choose from a wooden box near the sancturary.
+It also exists "Omikuji" which are random fortunes written on pieces of paper that you randomly choose from a wooden box near the sanctuary.
 It could be bad or good fortune and if it is a good fortune, carefully carry the paper with you.
-In the other case, do not worry, you will have the chance to hang it to a tree in the sanctuary and the shinto priests will take it and burn it in order to make the bad fortune disappear.
+In the other case, do not worry, you will have the chance to hang it to a tree in the sanctuary and the Shinto priests will take it and burn it in order to make the bad fortune disappear.